mbfoss/ezdap-adapters.nvim/README.md

 " one-off session: adapter, mode, and the mode's inputs as key=value :Ezdap run debugpy script command=./main.py

-" or scaffold a reusable run file for it
+" or create a reusable run file for it
 :Ezdap new_run_file debugpy script
 ```